10+ Books to Read before Traveling to Hawaii

 March 23, 2022 / 8:25 am

-I glad you visited that island.
-I’m sure it was wonderful.
+I’m glad you visited that island.
+It must have been wonderful.
 And thank you for suggesting new books.
 I’m going to peruse them as soon as I’m done with the books I’m reading right now.

 • Colin